06 May 2021

 - Industry-first research - we’re researching the role ethnicity plays in people’s financial lives - highlighting differences in the use of some retail products and services by ethnicity; this will help us to further investigate our customers’ needs and better address them.
 We’re also partnering with the Centre for Research in Ethnic Minority Entrepreneurship (CREME) at Aston University, to highlight barriers faced by ethnic minority-led firms.

-- Diverse and sustainable suppliers - our Supplier Charter (PDF 94KB) sets out our aims and expectations regarding our suppliers’ diversity and inclusion, ethical business conduct, human rights and environmental sustainability.
+- Diverse and sustainable suppliers - our Supplier Charter (PDF 176KB) (updated on September 2022) sets out our aims and expectations regarding our suppliers’ diversity and inclusion, ethical business conduct, human rights and environmental sustainability.
 It also outlines our own commitments in these key areas and the outcomes we can achieve by working together.

 Read our full Racial Equality Interim Report (PDF 1.2MB) which outlines progress made so far on each of our ten commitments.